Padletut/ECUdeck/README.md

 - 📊 2D & 3D map visualizations
 - 🔁 Version diff and compare tools
 - 🔌 Plugin system for supporting more ECUs
 - 🌐 Community-focused and open to contributions
+- 🧰 Fullstack architecture with scalable API and database backend

 ---